Ferns & Focus

 This fern thrives in low to medium indirect light.
 It is naturally adapted to forest floors, so avoid direct sunlight, which will scorch and bleach the fronds.

 Keep the soil consistently moist but never waterlogged.
 Water when the surface of the soil just begins to feel dry to the touch.
-Ensure the pot has drainage holes to prevent crown rot.
+Use a planter with drainage holes to prevent crown rot.

 Like most ferns, it enjoys high humidity.
 Mist the fronds regularly, use a pebble tray, or place it near a humidifier, especially in winter when indoor air is dry.